College of Arts and Sciences, University of Tennessee, Knoxville

 – Reimagined the college’s feature publication to reflect strategic brand goals

-– 1 college-wide intranet launched and adopted across divisions
+- College-wide intranet launched and adopted

-– 24 departments integrated into the CAS Hub structure
+- 24 departments integrated into the CAS Hub

-– 5+ recruitment and resource toolkits created
+- 5+ recruitment/resource toolkits launched

 What We Learned